 Does Insurance Cover Impaired Driving

 Insurance does not cover accidents caused by negligent driving or dangerous actions that are on intention.
 This includes driving while under the influence of intoxication due to drugs or alcohol.
-If you are not able to properly care or control your vehicle due to your impaired condition then you may cause an accident.
+If you are not able to properly care for or control your vehicle due to your impaired condition then you may cause an accident.
 In such a case your insurance may not cover you for the losses.

 (You may like: What Does Car Insurance Cover in Canada?)